meraaat/merat/content/resume/index.md

 - Developed and optimized services and sub-services for a microservice-based employee management platform using **Nest.js** and **Typescript**, orchestrating seamless data workflows for 20+ organizations.
 - Implemented **Elasticsearch** integration, slashing query response times by 35% and dramatically elevating user satisfaction.
-- Pioneered **CI/CD** pipelines from the ground up for three teams, reducing development cycles by 30% and accelerating feature delivery.
+- Pioneered **CI/CD** pipelines from the ground up for 3 teams, reducing development cycles by 30% and accelerating feature delivery.
 - Orchestrated CI/CD workflows with **GitLab CI/CD** and **Jenkins**, executing 12-15 daily zero-downtime deployments, boosting developer productivity by 25%.

 ### Backend Developer